Your customers are more than just names in your database - they are human and expect you to treat them more than some transactions or sales.

 Users feel happy and content when they get relevant emails they like and want to receive.
 They do not feel like you are bombarding them with unnecessary sales-y emails.
 Such understanding creates mutual trust and loyalty, which leads to longer user retention.
 As a result, users tend to unsubscribe less.

-• Builds stronger relationships with your customers
+• Build stronger relationships with your customers

-If you want to build brand loyalty and a stronger relationship with your subscribers, you must treat them as humans, satisfy their wants and make them feel like they matter.
+If you want to build brand loyalty and a stronger relationship with your subscribers, you must treat them as humans, satisfy their wants, and make them feel like they matter.

 Developing an email personalization strategy helps you achieve that by bridging the communication gap between you and the subscribers.